-The take away here should not be that Democrats have to admit defeat or be self-deprecating; the take away is that we have to show what motivates us so that we can motivate voters.
+The take away should not be that Democrats have to admit defeat or be self-deprecating; the take away is that we have to show what motivates us so that we will motivate voters.

-We are motivated by making America stronger, more productive, safer, and more successful across the board so that everyone feels that they have a chance again.
+I say we are motivated by making America stronger, more productive, safer, and more successful across the board so that everyone feels they can be the best of America; that they are in the game.

 Here’s my volley into the slogan arena: The Democratic Party: Building a stronger, healthier America.

-Then, how do we turn that into a “contract”?
-That is what we should be exploring.
+How do we turn that into a “contract”?
 We are Democrats in the 21st century; the progeny of the Age of Enlightenment to challenge the status quo and break the molds that confine us to our lesser selves.
 Our order is to expand society to a greater consciousness.
 Good stuff.
 But it doesn’t serve us well on a bumper sticker.

 Republican/Conservatives have so engrained patriotism into their brand that to tell a Republican that they are voting against their own interests is like trying to convince a devout Christian that Christ wasn’t the Messiah.
 Or to a devout Muslim that he was.
 It is simply their identification to their core belief.
 As Democrats we have a long history of believing that we can use logic and facts to make our case; to show that person at the door that we are the better fit to match their goals and that they have, in fact, been voting against their interests.
 It isn’t convincing.

 So, is there room for us at the door if “God and Country” have already been taken?

 No party has ever actually cornered the American Dream.
 All we have is an abstract, amorphous thought that contains feelings of security, experiencing happiness and freedom.
 Maybe it buys a house, puts the kids through college, takes a vacation every year; who knows what the American Dream really looks like?